 The Top Things to Do in Venice

-With a gorgeous cityscape and a rich cultural heritage to back it all up, there are just so many great things to do in Venice for backpackers!
+With a gorgeous cityscape and a rich cultural heritage to back it all up, there are just so many great things to do in Venice!

 We’ve created a list below with a brief summary of it all, and we’ll get into the rest right after that.
 You’ll find activities that cater to all beings: the architecture freaks, the hopeless romantics, the foodies… and so on.